Device Comparison

 Install fit

-Installation DIN-rail direct-connected Wi-Fi kWh meter DIN-rail mounted inline single-phase kWh meter installed after the breaker in a circuit box DIN-rail mounted inline three-phase kWh meter installed after the breaker in a circuit box
+Installation 35 mm DIN-rail direct-connected three-phase kWh meter installed in or near a circuit breaker box.
+35 mm DIN-rail mounted direct-connected meter for a circuit, solar inverter, EV charger, heat pump, or main single-phase feed.
+DIN-rail mounted inline three-phase kWh meter installed after the breaker in a circuit box

-Measurement Direct-connected 3-phase import/export energy meter Single-phase bidirectional inline Wi-Fi kWh meter for measuring consumption or production circuits Three-phase bidirectional inline Wi-Fi kWh meter for measuring consumption or production circuits
+Measurement Direct-connected three-phase bidirectional Wi-Fi kWh meter for consumption, production, solar, EV charger, heat-pump, or main-connection monitoring.
+Single-phase bidirectional kWh meter for import/export energy, active power, voltage, current, frequency, and production/consumption monitoring.
+Three-phase bidirectional inline Wi-Fi kWh meter for measuring consumption or production circuits

 Max current 100 A 100 A 100 A